ayodeji/payeezy-samples/README.md

 ## Deploy to Pivotal Cloud Foundry
 ### Setup Your PWS Account
-Pivotal Cloud Foundry allows you to deploy your applications either on a private virtualized environment like OpenStack or VMwareœôòùs vSphere and vCloud Air or a public deployment like AWS.
-Weœôòùll deploy the samples to Pivotalœôòùs public deployment of PCF, called Pivotal Web Services (PWS), on AWS.
+Pivotal Cloud Foundry allows you to deploy your applications either on a private virtualized environment like OpenStack or VMwareÅ“Ã´Ã²Ã¹s vSphere and vCloud Air or a public deployment like AWS.
+WeÅ“Ã´Ã²Ã¹ll deploy the samples to PivotalÅ“Ã´Ã²Ã¹s public deployment of PCF, called Pivotal Web Services (PWS), on AWS.
 You can sign up for a 60 day free trial of PWS at run.pivotal.io.
 When you create a PWS account, you are provided with credentials to push, monitor and manage applications on PWS.

 ### Download, Install and Set Up the CF cli
-Cloud Foundry provides a command-line tool called CF cli to seamlessly œôòüpushœôòý your applications to Pivotal Cloud Foundry.
+Cloud Foundry provides a command-line tool called CF cli to seamlessly Å“Ã´Ã²Ã¼pushÅ“Ã´Ã²Ã½ your applications to Pivotal Cloud Foundry.
 More information on downloading and installing the CF cli tool can be found [here](http://docs.run.pivotal.io/starting/#install-login).
-Once youœôòùve downloaded and installed the CF cli, you may login to PWS using the CF cli.
+Once youÅ“Ã´Ã²Ã¹ve downloaded and installed the CF cli, you may login to PWS using the CF cli.
 Logging into PWS targets it for deployment of your applications.

 ## Deploy Your Application to Pivotal Cloud Foundry
 Once you have downloaded and installed the CF cli, you are ready to push applications to Pivotal Cloud Foundry.